gaiagaudenzi-lab/gaiagaudenzi-lab.github.io/useful_resources/index.md

 # Useful resources for wannabe Economists conducting Field Experiments

 Here are concentrated various pieces of information I gathered during my journey as an RA.
-I hope they can make your life easier when deciding which job is right for you!
+I hope they can make your life easier when deciding whether an RAship is right for you!

 ## Where can I find jobs?